 The Finance department issues monthly reports on the status of the portfolio, and the Chief Executive Officer holds regular meetings with the sales and finance departments to analyze the status of the overall portfolio, as well as the portfolios of individual customers, in order to take corrective action if necessary.
-The Company can block customers that have not fulfilled their payment commitments or have reached their credit limits.
+Copec can block customers that have not fulfilled their payment commitments or have reached their credit limits.

-The following table shows receivables in arrears by net sales as of December 31, 2020 and 2019 respectively:
+The following table shows the arrears percentage by net sales as of June 30, 2021 and December 31, 2020: